fiskaltrust/middleware-demo-android/README.md

 #### Direct log access
 For security reasons, log files are stored in the private directory of the Middleware App.
 In case the log endpoint described above is not reachable (e.g. because the Middleware cannot be started at all), log files can also be accessed via an Android _content provider_.
 We've implemented a specific activity that can be queried to return a `content://` link to the latest log file.
 The usage of this provider is e.g. demonstrated [here](xamarin/MainActivity.cs#L206), more details about content providers are available in the [Android docs](https://developer.android.com/reference/androidx/core/content/FileProvider).

-### Additional information
-The fiskaltrust.Middleware is written in C# and uses some language-specific functionalities that a user needs to take care of when connecting via gRPC:

-Due to the binary serialization in Protobuf, `DateTime` and `decimal` (which are native types in C#) need to be converted when used outside of .NET.
-Thus, the `bcl.proto` is referenced in the `IPOS.proto` file.
-An example how to deal with these types is shown in [ProtoUtil.java](java/app/src/main/java/eu/fiskaltrust/middleware/util/ProtoUtil.java).

 ## Documentation
 The full documentation for the interface can be found on https://docs.fiskaltrust.cloud.
 It is activeliy maintained and developed in our [interface-doc repository](https://github.com/fiskaltrust/interface-doc).